Hana Kimura

-Hana Kimura (木村花, Kimura Hana) was a Japanese joshi puroresu professional wrestler.
-She worked for native companies in her country such as World Wonder Ring Stardom from 2016 to 2020, and Wrestle-1, in addition to having made appearances for foreign companies such as Ring of Honor, Pro-Wrestling: EVE, and some independent promotions in Mexico.
-Kimura was a second-generation wrestler; her mother Kyoko Kimura is a former professional wrestler.
+Hana Kimura (木村花, Kimura Hana) was a Japanese professional wrestler.
+She worked for Japanese promotions such as World Wonder Ring Stardom and Wrestle-1, in addition to making appearances for foreign companies such as Ring of Honor, Pro-Wrestling: EVE, and some independent promotions in Mexico.
+She was a second-generation wrestler as the daughter of Kyoko Kimura.

-She was a cast member on the Fuji Television and Netflix reality television series Terrace House: Tokyo 2019–2020, which is the fifth installment of the Terrace House franchise.
-Following a series of troubling tweets addressing online bullying directed at her from Terrace House viewers, she was found dead in her apartment in Tokyo on May 23, 2020.
-Her death had been ruled a suicide by December 2020.
+Kimura was a cast member on the Fuji Television and Netflix reality television series Terrace House: Tokyo 2019–2020.
+Following a series of troubling tweets in which she addressed online bullying directed at her from Terrace House viewers, she died from suicide via hydrogen sulfide inhalation at her Tokyo apartment on May 23, 2020, at the age of 22.

+Early life

+Kimura was born in Yokohama on September 3, 1997, the daughter of professional wrestler Kyoko Kimura.
+Before she was one year old, her parents separated.
+While the identity of her father is not publicly known, her mother has said that he is Indonesian, for which Kimura was sometimes referred to as Indonesian-Japanese.
+She was bullied as a child due to her mixed heritage.

 Professional wrestling career

 Early career

 Prior to her professional wrestling career, Kimura won the DDT Ironman Heavymetalweight Championship one time on August 21, 2005, at a live event in Tokyo, then lost the title to her mother Kyoko.

-In the 2010s, Kimura was trained at Wrestle-1's Professional Wrestling University.
+In the 2010s, Kimura was trained by Akira Nogami at Wrestle-1's Professional Wrestling University.